This chapter contains the following topics:

 When you build an update package that includes a business function build for that package, the system builds the business function and then globally links it with all other business functions in the parent package.

-To ensure that the modifications that you transfer to the production path code are not immediately available to end users, avoid using update packages that contain applications with no specs.
-Also, do not transfer business functions into the production path code until you are ready to deploy because, during a package build, a global build of business functions automatically includes the new functions.
+Do not transfer business functions into the production path code until you are ready to deploy because during a package build, a global build of business functions automatically includes the new business functions.
 When you transfer changes into the production path code, they will not be available to users until you build a full or update package.

 Test the modifications.